jamesnr1/support-management-system/AI_ROSTER_GUIDE.md

 - Funding categories may change
 - Always check if `PARTICIPANT_REQUIREMENTS.json` is current
 - Ask user if NDIS plan has been updated before creating roster

+**📚 Full guide:** See `NDIS_PLAN_UPDATE_GUIDE.md` for complete checklist of what to update when plans change.

+**Quick check before roster creation:**
+- "Are all NDIS plans current?"
+- "Have any participant hours/ratios changed recently?"
+- "Is `PARTICIPANT_REQUIREMENTS.json` up to date?"

 ---